Saving One Life at a Time

 Sun.
 1:00 pm to 4:00 pm

-Roice-Hurst is a "No Kill" animal shelter and adoption
+Roice-Hurst is an animal shelter and adoption

 Roice-Hurst Humane Society has served the homeless